340:20-1-17. Energy Crisis Assistance Program (ECAP)

 (A) To be considered a life-threatening medical situation, the energy crisis must involve the energy source required:

-(i) for life-saving medical equipment to be operational. • 8 The medical equipment must be prescribed by a licensed health care professional and require electricity to operate.
+(i) for life-saving medical equipment to be operational. • 9 The medical equipment must be prescribed by a licensed health care professional and require electricity to operate.
 When the medical equipment has an available battery backup in case of an electricity outage, the medical situation is not considered life-threatening.
-The client must provide a statement from a licensed health care professional dated within the last 60-calendar day period or the most recent six months of medical records verifying that the medical equipment is prescribed and a battery backup is not available.
-Examples of life-saving medical equipment include, but are not limited to: • 9
+The client must provide a licensed health care professional's statement dated within the last 60-calendar day period or the most recent six months of medical records verifying that the medical equipment is prescribed and a battery backup is not available.
+Examples of life-saving medical equipment include, but are not limited to: • 10

 (I) a kidney dialysis machine;